Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 G "We had to rush through Pillrose Pass fighting both natives and cold all the way."<br>
 G "There was no way back through Pillrose Pass, so we had to take the western route through the hills into Lonmont Rise."<br>
 G "The way was winding and long, so we needed winter equipment.
 We had to hunt bear for their bear skins."<br>
-G "To top it all of, The Deputy Marshal himself was waiting for us is in Southstone Mining.
+G "To top it all of, The Deputy Marshal himself was waiting for us is in Pinewood Fields.
 We barely escaped."<br>
 G "I think this trip was a huge mistake."<br>
 MA "The <i>frío!</i> still touches my soul!"<br>
 A "That sounds terrible.
 That lawgiver gave Texas Freedom the run for his money, so how on earth did you beat him and his Feds?"<br>
 G "We managed to match him and his goons just barely.
 Then Walker gave him the 'ol Gunslingers Draw.
 We managed to run away before they gave chase."<br>
 G "You really gave them the what for back there, Walker."<br>
 W "When I just get to shoot at things, everything makes sense in the world."<br>
-G "I guess we just need to get you to blast away at Marshal WG and all our problems will be solved."<br>
+G "I guess we just need to get you to blast away at Marshal Wyatt and all our problems will be solved."<br>
 W "I don't know if I could beat that lawgiver fellow.
 He had a real rhythm to his hands."<br>
 W "Them Feds get scarier every year that passes."<br>
 G "Now that we're all back together, we got the last part of our plan to figure out."<br>